Langevin and Navier-Stokes Simulation of Three-Dimensional Protoplasmic Streaming: Methods

-where $\rho({\rm kg/m^3})$ and $\nu({\rm m^2/s})$ denote the fluid density and kinematic viscosity, respectively \cite{Egorov-etal-POF2020,Noro-etal-2021}.
-The final term $\vec{\eta}({\rm m/s^2})$ on the right-hand side of the first equation corresponds to the random Brownian force per unit density.
-This Langevin equation is used as a numerical technique in particle physics for functions on a lattice \cite{KGWilson-PRD1985,Ukawa-Fukugita-PRL1985,Hofler-Schwarzer-PRE2000}, so we consider that Brownian motions can be combined with the NS equation for fluids \cite{Kopp-Yanovsky-POF2022}.
-Thus, LNS simulations partly include a particle simulation scheme.
+where $\rho({\rm kg/m^3})$ and $\nu({\rm m^2/s})$ denote fluid density and kinematic viscosity, respectively \cite{Egorov-etal-POF2020,Noro-etal-2021}.
+The final term $\vec{\eta}({\rm m/s^2})$ on the right-hand side of the first equation corresponds to the random Brownian force per unit mass.
+Because of this random force, the variables $\vec{V}$ and $p$ fluctuate rapidly at a small distance, and the mean value $\langle \vec{V}\rangle$ can be obtained as an observable physical quantity, as mentioned in the introduction.
+The meaning of the symbol $\langle * \rangle$ is introduced in the following subsection from a simulation perspective.

-In the case of the lattice Boltzmann method (LBM), velocity distribution functions are simulated, and physical quantities such as velocity and pressure are calculated using these functions \cite{Succi-LBM2001,Ladd-PRL1993,Bhadauria-etal-POF2021,Fu-etal-POF2022,Inamuro-etal-POF1997}.
-Thus, the variables solved in the LBM are different from those in the NS equation, although the NS equation can be derived from the LBM equations under certain conditions \cite{Inamuro-etal-POF1997}.
-Meanwhile, the velocity distribution functions in the LBM are considered to be defined for a lump of fluid particles.
-In this sense, the LBM also shares a particle simulation scheme.

-The variables velocity $\vec{V}$ and pressure $p$ are used in Eq. (\ref{NS-eq-org}), which is different from the LNS equation for flow function $\psi$ and vorticity $\omega$ in Ref.~\cite{Egorov-etal-POF2020}, where the condition $\nabla\cdot {\vec V}\!=\!0$ is exactly satisfied for all $t$.
-In contrast, this divergence-less condition is not always satisfied in the time evolution of Eq. (\ref{NS-eq-org}) even if it is satisfied in the initial configuration.
-The original MAC method is a simple technique to resolve this problem \cite{McKee-etal-CandF2007}; however, $\nabla\cdot {\vec V}\!=\!0$ is not always satisfied even for the convergent solution satisfying ${\partial {\vec V}}/{\partial t}=0$; hence, the simplified MAC (SMAC) method, which is a well-known revised MAC method, is used in this paper.
-Here, we briefly introduce the SMAC technique.
+The velocity $\vec{V}$ and pressure $p$ variables are used in Eq. (\ref{NS-eq-org}), which differs from the LNS equation for the flow function $\psi$ and vorticity $\omega$ in Ref.~\cite{Egorov-etal-POF2020}, where the condition $\nabla\cdot {\vec V}\!=\!0$ is exactly satisfied for all $t$.
+In contrast, this divergenceless condition should manifest as a constraint in the time evolution of Eq. (\ref{NS-eq-org}).
+The discrete-time step in Eq. (\ref{NS-eq-org}) violates $\nabla\cdot {\vec V}\!=\!0$.
+The original marker and cell (MAC) method is a simple technique to resolve this problem \cite{McKee-etal-CandF2007}.
+However, the $\nabla\cdot {\vec V}\!=\!0$ is not always satisfied even at the convergent solution satisfying ${\partial {\vec V}}/{\partial t}=0$.
+Hence, a well-known simplified MAC (SMAC) method is used in this study.